Skip to content

 5. Steps to set up the turntable

-Begin by placing your turntable on a solid and level surface.
+Start by placing your turntable on a solid, level surface.
 Use a spirit level to make sure the turntable is completely level.
-This ensures that all the following adjustments are made on the right basis.
+This ensures that all the following adjustments are made on the proper basis.

-When we talk about the angle of the pickup, we refer to the exact position where the pickup is mounted on the tone arm, so that the needle has the right angle in relation to the grooves of the record.
-The correct angle adjustment is crucial for a precise and optimal sampling of the music.
+When we talk about the cartridge angle, we mean the precise position in which the cartridge is mounted on the tonearm, so the stylus has the correct angle in relation to the record grooves.
+Correct angle adjustment is crucial for precise and optimal tracking of the music.

-To achieve the correct placement of the pickup, we use a protractor (a kind of scale) to guide us.
-The purpose of this adjustment is to ensure that the needle has the best possible contact with the record's grooves, resulting in a correct sampling of the sound.
-By following the lines of the protractor precisely, you ensure that the pickup is mounted at the correct angle in relation to the surface of the record.
+To achieve the correct placement of the cartridge, we use a protractor (a kind of gauge) to guide us.
+The purpose of this adjustment is to ensure that the stylus has the best possible contact with the record grooves, resulting in accurate sound tracking.
+By following the protractor’s lines precisely, you ensure that the cartridge is mounted at the correct angle in relation to the record’s surface.

 2.1 Use the protractor